AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 `dns.proxy.fallback.on.upstreams.failure.enabled`

-Normal queries will be redirected to a fallback upstream if all normal upstreams fail
+Normal queries will be redirected to a fallback upstream if all normal upstreams fail.

 `dns.proxy.detect.search.domains`